 \section{Preliminaries}

-We now introduce the preliminaries on observability theory, structured systems, and graph theory which will be needed throughout the paper.
+We now introduce the preliminaries on observability theory, structured systems, and graph theory.
 Note that the class of systems considered in this section is already a generalization of the WDN model described in Section \ref{Sec: Setting and problem formulation}.